Is a no-closing-cost refinance right for you?

 The closing costs associated with a mortgage refinance are typically 2 percent to 5 percent of your loan amount.
 However, it’s possible to wrap these expenses into your new loan with a no-closing-cost refinance.

 What is a no-closing-cost refinance?

-With the no-closing-cost option, you don’t pay for these items upfront.
+A no-closing-cost refinance is a refinance where you don’t have to pay for closing costs upfront to get a loan.
 Instead, you can finance them into the loan or pay a higher interest rate on the same principal balance.

 What are refinance closing costs?

 Closing costs are generally 2 percent to 5 percent of the loan’s principal balance.
 They vary from state to state, however.
 The average refinance closing costs (including taxes) in New York in 2020 were $8,256, according to real estate data firm ClosingCorp.
 In Missouri, they were $1,290.
 The nationwide average was $3,398.

 In addition to an application fee, which some lenders charge and others don’t, common closing costs include: